MakeSchool-Tutorials/Make-Parties/P10-Deleting-Rsvps/content.md

 1. Users can rsvp on events (rsvps/create)
 1. Users can delete rsvps (rsvps/destroy)

-You used **Resource Based Development** and **Resourceful Routing** to build a event based app.
+You used **Resource Based Development** and **Resourceful Routing** to build a event based app!
+Now let's put some final touches on it to really tie it all together.

-# Feedback and Review - 2 minutes

-**We promise this won't take longer than 2 minutes!**

-Please take a moment to rate your understanding of learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://forms.gle/gnEK8jAjRHb5cD5e6)

-This allows us to get feedback on how well the students are grasping the learning outcomes, and tells us where we can improve the tutorial experience.

-# Stretch Challenges

-The next two chapters are all stretch challenges for those who want to dive deeper into the following areas:

-- Improving the stylistic areas of the site
-- Refactoring the code to be more efficient
-- Adding additional functionality (such as comments)

-If any of those sound interesting to you, check them out!
-We highly encourage it!